-Except when approved otherwise, AmeriCorps will determine the location of your program based on the legal applicant's address.
-If you believe that the legal applicant's address is not the appropriate way to consider the location of your program, you must provide relevant facts about your program location in your request.
-AmeriCorps will, in its sole discretion, determine whether some other address is more appropriate for determining a program's location.
 If your program is located in one of these areas, please contact your AmeriCorps program contact.
-A request will need to be sent to AmeriCorps for an alternate match.
+A request will need to be sent to AmeriCorps through Nevada Volunteers for an alternate match.
 You must submit your request to the alternative schedule per the information contained in the Notice.